Chronology - Adaptation Committee

 also welcomed the elaboration of the activities in the 3-year workplan (128 kB) under

-three workstreams in order to enhance overall coherence.The Adaptation Committee was
+three workstreams in order to enhance overall coherence.The AC was encouraged to continue

-further coherence and synergy with other relevant bodies and programmes
+coherence and synergy with other relevant bodies and programmes under the

 9–11 September: Workshop on monitoring and evaluation of adaptation, Nadi,